 - Test your system, network, applications and more through the eyes of an adversary

 - Understand the options for an adversary to break into and move throughout your system

 Red Teams are in place to help test your organization and determine how well it will hold up against actual vulnerabilities in your network – and that are current risks to the security of your organization.
 The goal for your Red Team should be to succeed in reaching the sensitive data or by taking control of certain environments (depending on what you’re testing for) despite the best efforts of the defensive security measures currently in place in the company.

 Results of Red-Teaming

 While the outcome of your Red Team’s initiatives could vary, they will never be “bad”.
 Let me explain.
 On one hand, your Red Team could penetration test your organization and not be able to get through to the sensitive material or take control of certain operations.
 This would reaffirm that the security methods in place are in fact working and provide assurance that the current course of action is meeting the needs to operate healthily.

 Alternatively, they could test your infrastructure and find that there are gaps in your security which would allow for adversaries to breach your organization.
 While this would mean that there’s work to be done, you would potentially find the direction you needed as to what areas need more attention to secure.
 On top of that, your team will find the weak points in your organization in a safe manner.
 Instead of this being a REAL attack where your efforts would be focused on putting out fires, you have the ability to plan a proper method of securing your organization again.
 With a Red Team in place, you have built in “bought time” to see how you fair against any adversaries out there.

 With enough time and resources, all security defenses will fall.
 Red teaming isn’t meant to score the skill of defenders – but the cost to attackers.
-If you are looking to build out a Red Team in your organization, consider using Core Impact to help get you there with our Named User Pricing.
+If you are looking to build out a Red Team in your organization, consider using Core Impact to help get you there.